PONY

 Oil seal FPM 15/24/5 AS pinion shaft | Beta 521 & 521 (A8041)

-Place of use: Pinion shaft · Temperature resistance (min.): -30 - 200 °C · Simmering type: AS - With rubberized outer casing / one sealing lip / one dust lip. · Ø inside: 15 mm · Ø outside: 24 mm · Width: 5 mm · Manufacturer: Pony · Material: FPM - Fluororubber · Surface: rubberized
+Place of use: Pinion shaft · Temperature resistance (min.): -30 - 200 °C · Shaft seal type: AS - With rubberized outer casing / one sealing lip / one dust lip. · Ø inside: 15 mm · Ø outside: 24 mm · Width: 5 mm · Manufacturer: Pony · Material: FPM - Fluororubber · Surface: rubberized

 EUR 10.80